Home

 The 5 key components

-<a href="https://twitter.com/hashtag/DYK?src=hash&amp;ref_src=twsrcpercent5Etfw">#DYK</a>: The Meteorite Assortment in <a href="https://twitter.com/UofA_EAS?ref_src=twsrcpercent5Etfw">@UofA_EAS</a> is certainly one of Canada’s largest university-based meteorite assortment and homes 1,100 samples?
-This contains the Tagish Lake &amp; Bruderheim meteorites!<br><br>Uncover more about this <a href="https://twitter.com/hashtag/UAlbertaMuseums?src=hash&amp;ref_src=twsrcpercent5Etfw">#UAlbertaMuseums</a> assortment: <a href="https://t.co/pblndmPpzs">https://t.co/pblndmPpzs</a> <a href="https://twitter.com/hashtag/UAlberta?src=hash&amp;ref_src=twsrcpercent5Etfw">#UAlberta</a> <a href="https://t.co/XBitMok0Ei">pic.twitter.com/XBitMok0Ei</a>
+<a href="https://twitter.com/hashtag/DYK?src=hash&amp;ref_src=twsrc%5Etfw">#DYK</a>: The Meteorite Collection in <a href="https://twitter.com/UofA_EAS?ref_src=twsrc%5Etfw">@UofA_EAS</a> is one in every of Canada’s largest university-based meteorite collection and houses 1,100 samples?
+This consists of the Tagish Lake &amp; Bruderheim meteorites!<br><br>Uncover more about this <a href="https://twitter.com/hashtag/UAlbertaMuseums?src=hash&amp;ref_src=twsrcpercent5Etfw">#UAlbertaMuseums</a> assortment: <a href="https://t.co/pblndmPpzs">https://t.co/pblndmPpzs</a> <a href="https://twitter.com/hashtag/UAlberta?src=hash&amp;ref_src=twsrcpercent5Etfw">#UAlberta</a> <a href="https://t.co/XBitMok0Ei">pic.twitter.com/XBitMok0Ei</a>

 &mdash;@UAlbertaMuseums